What We Do

 View the FASTR Educational Videos

-The aim of the study is to utilize athlete voice and perspective to inform sports medicine, sports science research, and translational practice for female athletes.
-To hear directly from athletes, the study will use a 3-round Delphi survey of approximately 40 female USOPC athlete participants, ages 18 years of age or older, across a range of sports and demographics.
+The aim of the study was to utilize athlete voice and perspective to inform sports medicine, sports science research, and translational practice for female athletes.
+To hear directly from athletes, the study used a 3-round Delphi survey of approximately 40 female USOPC athlete participants, ages 18 years of age or older, across a range of sports and demographics.
 This is a first step in developing a research agenda and translational processes that are co-constructed with elite female athletes with the goal of guiding future research projects and translational practices for female athletes at any age.
-This work is in collaboration with Julie McCleery, PhD out of the University of Washington and the Female Athlete Program at Boston Children’s Hospital.
+This work was in collaboration with Julie McCleery, PhD out of the University of Washington and the Female Athlete Program at Boston Children’s Hospital.

 This study explores risk factors for low bone mineral density and prior bone stress injury in male and female ultramarathon runners participating in the Western States Endurance Run.
 This cross-sectional study incorporated a saliva genetic test, a DXA scan to measure bone mineral density of the lumbar spine, femoral neck, and total hip; lab draws to measure ferritin, vitamin D, estradiol, and total and free testosterone; and a pre-race survey to assess disordered eating traits, bone stress injuries, menstrual dysfunction in women, and training volume.
 Based on data from 2019 and 2021, the study showed that the genetic risk score in men was significantly correlated with BMD z-scores, but not in females.
 This suggests that other factors, including sex hormone levels and low energy availability, could be affecting bone health in female ultramarathon runners.